 Physical symptoms of alcohol withdrawal include:

 Mental symptoms of alcohol withdrawal include:

 People will continue to drink even though drinking causes problems in their lives. alcoholics have a compulsive need to drink and will feel intense cravings for alcohol.

 They may try to quit drinking multiple times, but find that they are unable to stay sober for more than a few days or weeks at a time.
 Alcoholics often lie about how much they drink and may try to hide alcohol in their homes.

-They may drink first thing in the morning, or all day long.
 If you or someone you love is struggling with alcoholism, it’s important to get help as soon as possible.
 Rehab centers in Texas have substance abuse programs that provide individualized care for drug and alcohol abuse.
 Alcoholism is a progressive disease, and will only get worse over time.

 The withdrawal symptom timeline for alcohol is different for everyone.
 Some people may start to feel the effects of withdrawal a few hours after their last drink, while others may not feel them for days or weeks.
 The severity of symptoms also varies from person to person.

 The first symptoms of alcohol withdrawal usually peak within 24-48 hours after the last drink but can last for weeks.
 Afterward, symptoms gradually improve.
-Withdrawal symptoms can range from mild to severe.
+Symptoms can range from mild to severe.
 Detoxification programs help treat withdrawal symptoms and make you more comfortable.

 The most severe form of alcohol withdrawal is delirium tremens (DTs).
-DTs usually happens 3-5 days after the last drink but can occur 2-14 days after the last drink.
+DTs usually happen 3-5 days after the last drink but can occur 2-14 days after the last drink.

 Symptoms of DTs include: